Brodła

-In 1595, the village located in the Poviat of the Kraków Province was owned by Aleksander Myszkowski [4].
+In 1595, the village located in the Poviat of the Kraków Province was owned by Aleksander Myszkowski.
 In the years 1975-1998 the town was located in the Krakow province.
 In the village there is a historic figure of Saint.
 John of Nepomuk from 1783 made in the Baroque style.
 In Brodła, there is a Mass Chapel named after Heart of Jesus.
 To the north of the center of the village is the Prześnice hill.

-The village has a population of 1,005.